Install Deus Ex GOTY with Wineskin on Mac OS X

 This again will take you to another window simply delete any text in the My Documents field and then press 'Save'.

 Now back on the previous window select the 'Set Screen Options'.

-By default the ‘Automatic‘ should be checked but if not select it.
-Then move the ‘Extra Gamma Correction‘ bar to the ‘Very Bright‘ – your screen will go lighter for a few seconds but then go back to normal.
-Now uncheck the ‘Decorate windows‘, for some reason it affects fullscreen mode and occasionally causes the game screen to be cropped.
-Once finished press the ‘Done‘ button.
+By default the 'Automatic' should be checked but if not select it.
+Then move the 'Extra Gamma Correction' bar to the 'Very Bright' - your screen will go lighter for a few seconds but then go back to normal.
+Now make sure to uncheck the 'Auto Detect GPU Info for Direct3D' because it stopped it working in MAC OS 10.13.
+Once finished press the 'Done' button.